 The current trend of giving toy poodles unusual haircuts dates back to haircutting practices believed to have originated in Germany.
-Because poodles were used for hunting, they needed to be able to move freely both on land and in water so that they could easily retrieve a catch.
-To facilitate a hunting poodle's comfort and ease of movement, hair was removed around the midsection, limbs, muzzle and eyes.
-Hair was left untouched around the chest and joints to help keep the poodle's vital organs warm.
+Because poodles were used for hunting, they needed to move freely both on land and in water so that they could easily retrieve a catch.
+To facilitate a hunting poodle's comfort and ease of movement, hair was removed around the midsection, limbs, muzzle, and eyes.
+Hair was left untouched around the chest and joints to help keep the poodle's vital organs and joints warm.

-The Puppy clip is characterized by a clean-shaven face, neck and throat.
+First, is the most challenging cut and closest to the show cut: the toy poodle continental cut.
+This cut is characterized by a clean-shaven face, neck, and throat.
 With this type of cut, the feet are shaved completely bare.
-One of the most striking features of this haircut is the look of the tail: the base of the tail is shaved except for the very tip, which is left with a prominent, round pom-pom.
+One of the most striking features of this haircut is the look of the tail — the base of the tail is shaved except for the very tip, which is left with a prominent, round pom-pom.
 In addition, the poodle's hindquarters, legs and chest are shaped so that the hair in those areas blends well with the longer hair on the rest of the poodle's body.